Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 Completeness of payables and expenses.

-Material weakness identified in ensuring completeness of recorded payables and expenses.
-This deficiency could result in understated liabilities and expenses, artificially inflating reported profitability and working capital positions.
+Material weakness in ensuring all payables and expenses are properly recorded, which could result in understated liabilities and overstated net income.
+This affects the reliability of reported financial results and working capital position.

 Added in current filing · verify on EDGAR →